Brendan-Blanchard/kraken-async-rs/README.md

 ### Response Details

-A best-effort was made to adhere to the format of Kraken's responses, except for cases where it poses some pretty severe usability limitations[^1].
-Deserialization uses `serde`, and leaves most datatypes as-is, except Strings are parsed to rust_decimal::Decimal, and many enums are used where the values are clearly documented.
-The majority of `i64` `String`/RFC3339, and `f64` timestamps remain as such.
+A best-effort was made to adhere to the format of Kraken's responses, except for cases where it poses some pretty severe usability limitations.
+Deserialization uses `serde`, and leaves most datatypes as-is, except Strings are parsed to `rust_decimal::Decimal`, and many enums are used where the values are clearly documented.
+The majority of `i64`
+`String`/RFC3339, and `f64` timestamps remain as such.
 The goal was to provide a great base library for others to build from, without limiting downstream uses by parsing everything and reducing overall performance.
 If you're developing general-purpose trading algorithms, you should be writing them over a common abstraction that can do this parsing anyway.